-Leonard Cohen died a year ago today.
-In 2016, he graciously declared that Bob Dylan’s receipt of the Nobel Prize for literature was like “pinning a medal on Mount Everest” but could just as easily have picked up the award for his own poetry.
-His most renowned work, ‘Hallelujah’, has been covered in the studio almost 80 times and each performance emphasises different strengths of Cohen’s writing.
-These five are almost guaranteed to bring you to tears.
+When Leonard Cohen died on November 7, 2016, he’d recently declared that Bob Dylan’s receipt of the Nobel Prize for literature was like “pinning a medal on Mount Everest” – but it could just as easily have been him who picked up the award.
+His most renowned work, ‘Hallelujah’, has been covered in the studio almost 80 times and each performance emphasises different strengths of Cohen’s writing – but these five are truly unmissable.

 1. Bob Dylan at the Montreal Forum (1988)